textninja/mychsa/README.md

     MYCHSA_PORT=3000 docker-compose up

-In addition to the web client, an API server is started at on port 8888, unless the `MYCHSA_API_PORT` environment variable specifies a different port to bind to.
-This API provides an endpoint at http://localhost:8888/api/v1/chsa?lat=0&lon=0, where lat and lon are numbers which indicate a geopoint within BC.
+Running `dockker-compose up` will also start an API server.
+This server is started on port 8888, unless the `MYCHSA_API_PORT` environment variable specifies a different port to bind to.
+The API provides an endpoint at http://localhost:8888/api/v1/chsa?lat=0&lon=0, where lat and lon are numbers which indicate a geopoint within BC.
 A few example calls and responses are shown below.

     GET http://localhost:8888/api/v1/chsa?lat=34&lon=42